ramitsurana/theremotelab.github.io/README.md

 # We are your remote lab!

-Our Mantra: Automate Yourself Out of a Job.
+Our Mantra: Automate yourself out of a job.

 ## Enterprise DevOps